🎁 Use code WELCOME3 during checkout to get a discount on your first booking with us. Enjoy! ☀️

 When are winter tyres required in Serbia?

-From 1 November to 1 April when there's snow, ice or frost on the road.
-Minimum 4 mm tread.
-Snow chains must be carried in the boot.
-Without a full winter set you may not be allowed onto Kopaonik or Zlatibor — even on an AWD.
-Most of our partners fit them automatically.
+Winter tyres are required from 1 November to 1 April when there is snow, ice or frost on the road.
+They must have at least 4 mm of tread, and snow chains must be carried in the boot.
+Cars without suitable winter equipment may not be allowed onto roads to Kopaonik or Zlatibor, even if they have all-wheel drive.
+Most of our partners fit winter tyres automatically.

 What should I do if I have an accident?